-In addition, analysis of overflows discharging through the NSOH reveals that 1,313 overflows were active in January and February 2025, with 60 already exceeding 20 discharges.
+In addition, analysis of overflows discharging through the NSOH19 reveals that 1,313 overflows were active in January and February 2025, with 60 already exceeding 20 discharges.19

 One of ST's worst-performing sites is the Snarestone overflow, which recorded 168 discharges totalling over 1,000 hours in just the first two months of 2025.
 In 2024, Snarestone Sewage Treatment Works discharged into the River Mease 208 times, accumulating a staggering 3,780 hours.

-The future for Severn Trent Despite missing key targets in its PR19 plan, Severn Trent still received a massive reward from Ofwat - equivalent to £93 million - for its "outstanding" PR24 plans. i Information obtained via a freedom of information request it is unverified by the EA and subject to change.
-Contains public sector information licensed under the Open Government Licence v3.0
+The future for Severn Trent

+Despite missing key targets in its PR19 plan, Severn Trent still received a massive reward from Ofwat - equivalent to £93 million - for its "outstanding" PR24 plans.

+TRENT

+POISONING

+FOR

+PROFIT

-WHERE LEADERS FAIL Our so-called "industry leaders" are failing to deliver on their promises.
+WHERE LEADERS FAIL

+Our so-called "industry leaders" are failing to deliver on their promises.
 Are the rest doing any better?
-Ofwat stated that, "the sector committed to reducing total pollution incidents by 30% over the 2020-25 period."20 Our analysis of FOI data from the Environment Agency reveals that, whichever way you do the maths, water companies in England have collectively failed to deliver on this promise.
-FIGURE 15 Percentage change in total pollution incidents and pollution incidents per 10,000km 2020-24
+Ofwat stated that, "the sector committed to reducing total pollution incidents by 30% over the 2020-25 period."20

+Our analysis of FOI data from the Environment Agency reveals that, whichever way you do the maths, water companies in England have collectively failed to deliver on this promise.